vinaykul/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 * Pod.Spec.Containers[i].Resources becomes purely a declaration, denoting the **desired** state of Pod resources,
-* Pod.Spec.Containers[i].ResourcesAllocated (new object) denotes the Node resources **assigned** to the Pod and its Containers by Kubelet,
+* Pod.Spec.Containers[i].ResourcesAllocated (new object) denotes the Node resources **allocated** to the Pod and its Containers,
 * Pod.Status.ContainerStatuses[i].Resources (new object) shows the **actual** resources held by the Pod and its Containers.

-A new Pod subresource named 'resourceallocation' is introduced to allow fine-grained access control that enables Kubelet to set or update resources assigned to a Pod.
+A new Pod subresource named 'resourceallocation' is introduced to allow fine-grained access control that enables Kubelet to set or update resources allocated to a Pod.

 #### Container Resize Policy

-To provide fine-grained user control, PodSpec.Containers is extended with ResizePolicy map for each resource type (CPU, memory):
+To provide fine-grained user control, PodSpec.Containers is extended with ResizePolicy map (new object) for each resource type (CPU, memory):
 * NoRestart - the default value; resize Container without restarting it,
 * RestartContainer - restart the Container in-place to apply new resource values. (e.g. Java process needs to change its Xmx flag)